The Cooperative Extension Service offers a host of educational programs and services.

 and healthy eating.
 The Expanded Food and Nutrition Education Program (EFNEP) reaches

 over 800 limited-resource families in Pulaski County.
 Participants who graduate make

 healthier food choices and better manage their food resources, reducing food insecurity.

 For more information about the EFNEP Program in Pulaski County contact the Pulaski

 Photo: EFNEP Program Assistant Angela Scott poses with a group of recent EFNEP graduates.

 Supplemental Nutrition Assistance Program (SNAP)

-and taste.
+Blue Burritos were a big hit for the month of July!
 For more information contact Ashley Carroll CEA Health and Nutrition.
 Follow us on Facebook.

 Pulaski County Strong Women and Men